Wilsons & Clyde Coal Co Ltd v English: Judgment

-House of Lords held unanimously that an employer has a non delegable duty to create a safe system of work.
+The House of Lords held unanimously that an employer has a non-delegable duty to create a safe system of work.
 Even if an employer gives that duty to another person, they still remain accountable for workplace safety.

 Lord Atkin said he concurred with the other Lordships, and particularly with opinions given by the ‘Lord President in this case, and by the Lord Justice-Clerk in Bain v Fife Coal Co on the English case of Fanton v Denville.

 Lord Thankerton gave a longer judgment saying, ‘when a workman contracts to do work, he is not to be held as having agreed to hold the master immune from the latter’s liability for want of due care in the provision of a reasonably safe system of working.’

 Lord Macmillan gave a short judgment concurring with Lord Thankerton, the Lord President in the present case and by Lord Justice-Clerk Aitchison.

 Lord Wright gave a longer judgment.

 Lord Maugham delivered a short concurring judgment.